LaSTUS-TALN-UPF/ALEXSIS/README.md

 ##Licence

-The datasets (under the /datasets directory) are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License CC-BY-NC-SA-4.0.
+The ALEXSIS dataset is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License CC-BY-NC-SA-4.0.